MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 In this article, you will learn how to setup your instance to allow Administrators to set-up a Microsoft Teams meeting for a Course, Learning Path, and User Group.

-### Steps to configure Microsoft Teams Meeting Scheduling in CT
+### Steps to configure Microsoft Teams Meeting Scheduling in MCT

 Follow the steps below that refer to the login identity used on your instance.